 - Microsoft Word and Power Point is extremely helpful.
 If using a different word processing program, the document should be saved or exported as a pdf in order to submit it on Canvas.

 Evaluation and Feedback

-Writing assignments receive much feedback before they are graded according to a rubric featuring the effective traits of writing.
+Student’s writing assignments will receive much feedback prior to being graded according to a rubric featuring the effective traits of writing.
 Grammar and vocabulary exercises are usually graded automatically by Canvas.
-In literature, students are expected to answer comprehension questions that are graded based on effort.
-Students in English Foundations II take both grammar quizzes and regular tests on literature terms and writing concepts.
+Literature questions are graded based on effort.
+Students in English Foundations 2 take both grammar quizzes and regular tests on literature terms and writing concepts.

 Parents are welcome to contact me via email with questions before registering, but it is not necessary before enrolling a student.
 Once I know a student has registered, the family will receive a welcome packet with additional information about the course.
 I will contact parents if there is a concern that a student is not keeping up with the work or frequently turning in late assignments.